 Government officials met with stakeholders on August 24 in LA Crete and August 25 in High Level, including:

 - retail, freight and transportation sector

 - forestry sector

-While a decision has not yet been made, we heard strong support for financing this project using road user fees at recent engagement sessions.
+We heard strong support for financing this project using road user fees at stakeholder engagement sessions.

 Albertans can share feedback or ask questions by contacting us:

 Last updated: November 3, 2020